Washington Youth Garden

 Adding a second full-time staff member in 1999 allowed WYG to significantly expand its programs.

-In 2000, WYG established the Garden Science program, an 8 week plant science unit offered in classrooms at Title 1 schools.
+In 2000, WYG started working directly with school gardens by establishing the Garden Science program, an 8 week plant science unit offered in classrooms at Title 1 schools.
 This program offered more formal horticulture science curricula than its predecessor, the Garden Club.

 The Science Programming Reaching OUT (SPROUT) program was introduced in 2002 to bring Garden Science students on field trips to WYG.